2013 Volkswagen Tiguan Performance

 Acceleration and Power

-The 2013 Volkswagen Tiguan comes with a 2.0-liter turbocharged four-cylinder engine that generates 200 horsepower.
+The 2013 Volkswagen Tiguan comes with a turbocharged 2.0-liter four-cylinder engine that generates 200 horsepower.
 A six-speed manual transmission and front-wheel drive are standard, while a six-speed automatic and all-wheel drive are optional.
-The EPA reports that the Tiguan gets up to 21/26 mpg city/highway, which is a bit low when compared with newer or recently-redesigned compact SUVs.
+The EPA reports that the Tiguan gets up to 21/26 mpg city/highway, which is a bit low when compared with the fuel economy of newer or recently redesigned compact SUVs.
 The Honda CR-V, Mazda CX-5 and Subaru XV Crosstrek all use less fuel.

 Reviewers agree that the Tiguan’s engine is one of its strongest attributes.
 They note that although only one engine is offered, the Tiguan is more powerful than a number of affordable compact SUVs.
 The Tiguan’s automatic transmission also wins praise for its refined operation.